-- 1. Follow the procedures in Before Working Inside Your Computer.

-- 2. Remove the:

-- a) cover

-- b) front bezel

-- c) drive cage

-- 3. Release the memory-retention clips on each side of the memory modules.

-4. Lift the memory modules out of the connectors on the system board.
+- 1. Follow the procedures in Before Working Inside Your Computer. - 2.
+Remove the cover. - Press down on the memory retaining tabs on each side of the memory modules, and lift the memory modules out of the connectors on the system board.